-The County and Tenacity entered into a contract in 2021 for five years, set to end on December 31 of this year.
+The County and Tenacity entered into a contract in November 2020 for five years, set to end on December 31 of this year.

 “I feel it is in the best interest of the County to move away from the agreement,” said Troy Gilmour, Director of Operational Services.
-He reported that the County has fielded a series of complaints about the marina for not being adequately available for public use, and advertised amenities have not been available.
+He reported that the County has fielded a series of complaints that the marina for not being adequately available for public use, and advertised amenities have not been available.

-Both customers and county staff reported difficulty communicating with the marina through the contact information provided.
+Both customers and County staff reported difficulty communicating with the marina through the contact information provided.

 “Should we be doing this in all fairness to all parties?” he asked.

 Many Councillors had not had the chance to read a letter Mr. Thompson had sent before the committee meeting.
-Mr. Thompson said he was not aware the motion was heading to the committee until the day before.
+In it, Mr. Thompson said he was not aware the motion was heading to the committee until the day before.

 “I had been notified there were complaints, but I was given no specifics,” he told the Gazette.
 “I would like to better understand what Councillors are looking for.”